Copycat Longhorn Steakhouse Wild West Shrimp

 Cheater Popcorn Shrimp Po Boy

-These cheater popcorn shrimp po boy sandwiches have a great shrimp taste (with a little crunch) with the added kick from the Comeback sauce, and freshness of the lettuce and tomato.
+These cheater popcorn shrimp po boy sandwiches have a great shrimp taste (with a little crunch).
+The Comeback sauce adds a wonderful kick.
+Lettuce and tomato and a nice freshness.

 Cheater Popcorn Shrimp Po Boy